skippyr/themes-creator/README.md

   themes.

-  All the colors you use must be in HEX format, containing a `#` as the first character.
+  All the colors you use must be in HEX format, containing a `#` as the first character and they should not set opacity levels.
 You can use either upper or lower case characters.

   Apart from the background and foreground colors, you do not need to strictly respect the reference: for example, you can use a yellow color as ANSI 4